-The brood box has two entrances - one at either end.
+The plastic beehive brood box has two entrances - one at either end.
 There is enough space to accommodate 22 frames, which is double the number of frames in a traditional National hive.
 In spring when the queen is laying at her maximum rate your bees will be rapidly expanding in number.
 The extra space in the Beehaus allows you to either a) expand the hive as a single colony or b) divide the hive in two and start a second colony.
 This is an effective method of managing your bees’ natural urge to swarm.

 Modern bees need more space than they did in the past because queens have been bred to be more prolific egg layers.
 The Beehaus uses deep National frames (14”x12”) that allow the whole colony to live in a single brood box.
 This simplifies inspecting your bees and is less disruptive to the bees compared to being housed in a double brood box system.
 Your bees will be calmer and easier to work with.

 The Beehaus comes with four ‘supers’ for the bees to store honey.
 You place these boxes on top of the hive in the spring when the bees start collecting nectar.
 The supers use a standard National super frame.
-However for easy handling, the Beehaus’ super boxes are half the size and therefore half the weight of a traditional super box.
+However for easy handling, the Beehaus’ super boxes are half the size and therefore half the weight of a traditional beehive super box.

-The Beehaus comes with a stainless steel entrance block useful for temporarily closing the hive.
+This plastic beehive comes with a stainless steel entrance block useful for temporarily closing the hive.
 The wasp guard turns your hive into a fortress that the bees find easy to defend.

 The lid and honeyboxes are held securely to the base of the Beehaus by a strong cord which is quickly fastened at each end of the hive.